-The program can be executed either by selecting the Execute item on the Main Program window or clicking the Execute Analysis button, on the Main Toolbar.
+The program can be executed either by selecting the Execute item on the Main Program window or clicking the Execute Analysis button, He Main Toolbar.

-The program begins by reading the data files and performing a number of preliminary data checks.
+The program begins by reading the data files and performing several preliminary data checks.
 If an error is detected, the program will stop and display a message box indicating the most likely source of the error.
 The data consistency checks are not exhaustive, however, which means that the user is ultimately responsible for ensuring that the data is entered correctly.